5 steps to successful negotiation

 Preparation is the cornerstone of successful negotiation.
 Before you even enter the meeting room, take the time to define your objectives and understand those of your counterparts.
 Carefully explore their arguments and assess their interests to identify areas of convergence and divergence.
 What's most important to you?
 What concessions would you be prepared to make to reach a mutually satisfactory agreement?
 By anticipating possible scenarios and drawing up a solid proposal, you give yourself greater control over the course of the negotiation.
 An additional tip is to anticipate your counterpart's arguments and positions, which will enable you to better address their concerns and strengthen your position in the discussions.

-2. Share your Position
+2. Share your position

 Once you're ready, approach the discussion by sharing your position with the other party in a clear, concise and transparent way, presenting your arguments and expressing your request constructively.
 For example, in a negotiation between a manager and an employee concerning a salary increase, the manager may explain in detail the employee's outstanding performance and the positive impact he or she has had on the team or the company.
 While presenting your point of view, also be open to listening carefully to what the other party has to say.
 The collaborator might share his or her own perspectives on his or her contributions, and discuss his or her financial and professional needs.
 This communication approach encourages more effective collaboration throughout the negotiation process, keeping the door open for constructive exchanges that lead to a mutually beneficial agreement.